BenVeenema-NHI/template-nodered-app-environment/README.md

 # My Docker Project

-This project contains a Docker Compose configuration file and documentation for setting up a Node-RED container.
+This project contains a Docker Compose configuration file and documentation for setting up a Node-RED based project in a container.
+It is setup to create a Node-Red app in production and additionally, a Mosquitto container in development.

 ## Getting Started